Frequently Asked Questions

 How does Title VI of the Civil Rights Act apply to the West Lake Corridor Project?

 As a recipient of federal funding (e.g., federal fuel tax funds), the West Lake Corridor Project must comply with several federal laws and regulations before it can be implemented, including Title VI of the Civil Rights Act of 1964.
 Title VI prohibits discrimination based on race, color, or national origin in programs or activities which receive federal financial assistance.
 NICTD is required to have an FTA-approved Title VI Program in place to receive federal funding.
 Capital funds to NICTD to provide a West Lake extension of commuter rail service require that NICTD provide service equitably along the corridor to “ensure that the level and quality of public transportation service is provided in a nondiscriminatory manner” (FTA Circular 4702.1B).
-The FEIS includes an evaluation of any potential disproportionate impacts to minority or low-income persons in the corridor, and show that the Project would not exclude those protected by Title VI from the benefits of the new rail service.
-In addition, the Project must include a Title VI analysis for the siting of the operations and maintenance facilities to ensure that the site-specific impacts are not disparately borne by those protected under Title VI.

 What was the environmental review process?